cfillion/middle_squid/README.md

 **Features**

-- Configuration is done by writing a simple ruby script
+- Configuration is done by writing a ruby script
 - Supports plain-text domains/urls blacklists
 - Can intercept and modify any HTTP request or response
 - Works with HTTPS